 Your Travel Plans

-For this tour we meet riders at our downtown Pittsburgh hotel, 5:00 pm on Friday, May 29th, 2020.
-The trip ends on Wednesday, June 3rd.
-We plan to be back at the hotel by 6:00 PM but we cannot guarantee these times since traffic delays are always possible.
+For this tour we meet riders at our downtown Pittsburgh hotel, 5:00 pm on Saturday, May 30th, 2020.
+The trip ends on Thursday, June 4th.
+We plan to be back at the hotel by 6:00 PM but we cannot guarantee arrival time since traffic delays are always possible.

 If you are driving, you drive to the hotel.
 You may leave your car there during the trip.
 Note: there may be a fee for leaving your car.